Tom Brady's record against every NFL team

 The Colts reeled off three consecutive victories from there, including a win against Brady's Patriots in the AFC Championship Game in 2007.

-For his career, Brady was 8-4 against Manning's Colts, and 11-3 overall against Indianapolis in the regular season.
+For his career, Brady was 8-4 against Manning's Colts, and is 12-3 overall against Indianapolis in the regular season.

 In the postseason, Brady is 4-1 against Indy.
 Two of those wins came against Manning, while the other two were against Andrew Luck.